Joyboyyya/Ecommerce_Assistant_Challenge-2025_v2/README.md

 - v0.5: Chat Service with basic LLM integration & UI implementation with Gradio
 - v0.6: Deployment & Integration of all services
 - v1.0: Complete system with documentation

+## Future Work

+Several enhancements are planned for future iterations of this project:

+1. **Agent Flow Tracking**: Implement Langsmith or PhoenixAI for better visualization and tracking of agent workflows and decision-making processes.

+2. **RAG and Agent Evaluation**: Develop robust evaluation frameworks to measure:
+   - Tool selection accuracy (whether agents are calling the appropriate tools)
+   - Retrieval precision and recall metrics
+   - Overall response quality and relevance

+3. **MCP Server Implementation**: Develop Model Control Protocol servers for both product and order services to use with development environments like Cursor AI or Windsurf for improved efficiency.

+4. **Hallucination Reduction**: Currently, the system implements parallel requests and selects the first best response to mitigate hallucination issues.
+Future work will focus on more sophisticated techniques to reduce this inefficiency.

+5. **Enhanced UI**: Develop a custom user interface with additional features for a better user experience.

+6. **Additional Data Sources**: Integrate with more data sources to expand the chatbot's knowledge base and capabilities.